-The evaluated feature selection methods frequently selected clusters of voxels in the hippocampus, amygdala and parahippocampal gyrus.
+The evaluated feature selection methods frequently selected clusters of voxels in the HC, amygdala, and PHG.
 This is in correspondence with the literature, as atrophy of these brain regions is well known to play an important role in AD [40]-[42].
-Additionally, atrophy in the cingulate gyri [41]-[43], caudate nucleus [40], [41], insula [40], [41], thalamus [40], [43], superior parietal gyrus (precuneus) [41], [43], temporal gyri [41], [43] and frontal cortex [41] were reported in AD and MCI.
+Additionally, atrophy in the cingulate gyri [41]-[43], caudate nucleus [40], [41], insula [40], [41], thalamus [40], [43], SPG (precuneus) [41], [43], temporal gyri [41], [43], and frontal cortex [41] were reported in AD and MCI.
 The regions in which the data-driven methods frequently selected clusters of features roughly corresponded to these regions, which confirms the validity of these methods.
-The SVM-weight-based methods found most of these regions, except for the caudate nucleus and the superior parietal gyrus.
+The SVM-weight-based methods found most of these regions, except for the caudate nucleus and the SPG.
 In addition, the SVM-weight-based methods found a more global effect than the t-statistics methods by selecting regions dispersed over the entire brain.

 The finding that classification performances were higher for the SVM-weight-based feature selection methods than for the t-statistics methods could be an indication that the classifier benefits from selecting some voxels that seem to be randomly distributed over the brain.
-If enough voxels in for example the hippocampus have been selected already, voxels from other brain regions may have complementary information for the classifier and may therefore be more beneficial than other hippocampal voxels that are possibly highly correlated with the hippocampal voxels that were already selected.
+If enough voxels in, for example, the HC have been selected already, voxels from other brain regions may have complementary information for the classifier, and may therefore be more beneficial than other hippocampal voxels that are possibly highly correlated with the hippocampal voxels that were already selected.
 RFE should be better at selecting complementary features [16], which might explain why the SVM-based RFE methods yielded somewhat higher performances than the filter methods.